-Steve Jobs has made the Apple Store the gold standard in customer service.
-The Apple Store has become the world's best retailer generating more revenue per square foot than most other brands - by introducing simple innovations any business can adopt to create deeper, more emotional connections with their customers.
-For example, there are no cashiers in an Apple store.
-There are experts, consultants, even geniuses, but no cashiers.
-According to Jobs, "People don't want to just buy personal computers anymore.
+Steve Jobs made the Apple Store the gold standard in customer service.
+The Apple Store has become the world's best retailer - generating more revenue-per-square-foot than most other brands - by introducing simple innovations any business can adopt to create deeper, more emotional connections with their customers.
+For example, there are no cashiers in an Apple Store.
+There are experts, consultants and even geniuses, but no cashiers.
+Jobs explained, "People don't want to just buy personal computers anymore.
 They want to know what they can do with them, and we're going to show people exactly that."

 Apple created an innovative retail experience by studying a company known for its customer experience - The Four Seasons.
-According to Ron Johnson, Apple senior vice president of retail operations, Apple Stores would attract shoppers, not by moving boxes, but by "enriching lives."
+According to Ron Johnson, Apple senior vice president of retail operations, Apple Stores would attract shoppers not by moving boxes, but by "enriching lives."
 Apple would offer customers a concierge-like experience, much like a customer would receive in an elegant hotel.
 The lesson - don't move the "product."
-Enrich lives instead and watch your sales soar.
-Carefully review each customer touch point with your brand, and take the opportunity to create more meaningful relationships with your consumers.
-Look outside your company for ideas on how to stand out from your competitors.
-Above all, have fun.
-Passion is contagious.
-If your employees are not having fun, your customers will not be, either.
+Jobs and Apple instead set forth to enrich lives.
+The result was huge success.